-Sexual harassment includes unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature when made by a member of the school staff to a student or to another staff member, or when made by a student to another student where:
+The Equal Employment Opportunity Commission defines "sexual harassment" as unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature when:

-- Submission to such conduct is either explicitly or implicitly made a term or condition of an individual's employment or education; or - Submission to or rejection of such conduct is used as a basis for employment or education decisions affecting such individual; or - Such conduct has the purpose or effect of substantially interfering with an individual's educational or work performance, or creating an intimidating, hostile, or offensive employment or education environment. - Sexual harassment may include, but is not limited to: - Suggestive or obscene letters, notes, invitations, derogatory comments, slurs, jokes, epithets, assault, touching, impeding or blocking movement, leering, gestures, or display of sexually suggestive objects, pictures, or cartoons. - Continuing to express sexual interest after being informed that the interest is unwelcome.
-(Reciprocal attraction between peers is not considered sexual harassment.) - Implying or withholding support for an appointment, promotion, or change of assignment; suggesting that a poor performance report will be prepared; suggesting that probation will be failed; implying or actually withholding grades earned or deserved; or suggesting that a scholarship recommendation or college application will be denied. - Coercive sexual behavior used to control, influence, or affect the career, salary, and/or work environment of another employee; or engaging in coercive sexual behavior to control, influence, or affect the educational opportunities, grades, and/or learning environment of a student.
+- A. Submission to such conduct is either explicitly or implicitly made a term or condition of an individual's employment; or - B. Submission to or rejection of such conduct is used as a basis for employment decisions affecting such individual; or - C. Such conduct has the purpose or effect of substantially interfering with an individual's work performance, or creating an intimidating, hostile, or offensive work environment.

+Sexual harassment may include, but is not limited to:

+- A. Suggestive or obscene letters, notes, invitations, derogatory comments, slurs, jokes, epithets, assault, touching, impeding or blocking movement, leering, gestures, or display of sexually suggestive objects, pictures, or cartoons. - B. Continuing to express sexual interest after being informed that the interest is unwelcome.
+(Reciprocal attraction between peers is not considered sexual harassment.)

-Offering or granting favors or educational or employment benefits, such as grades or promotions, favorable performance evaluations, favorable assignments, favorable duties or shifts, recommendations, reclassifications, et cetera, in exchange for sexual favors.
+- C. Implying or withholding support for an appointment, promotion, or change of assignment; suggesting that a poor performance report will be prepared; suggesting that probation will be failed. - D. Coercive sexual behavior used to control, influence, or affect the career, salary, and/or work environment of another employee. - E. Offering or granting favors or employment benefits, such as promotions, favorable performance evaluations, favorable assignments, favorable duties or shifts, recommendations, reclassifications, et cetera, in exchange for sexual favors.